Where is Alan Shearer now?

-In addition to Shearer’s television work he has also launched his own foundation with the aim of supporting disability in the North East by raising at least £250,000 every year.
+In addition to his television work Shearer has also launched his own foundation with the aim of supporting disability in the North East by raising at least £250,000 every year.

-In December 2015, Shearer was guest of honour at Blackburn Rovers Ewood Park when they unveiled a new stretch of road named after him called, Alan Shearer Way.
+In December 2015, he was guest of honour at Blackburn Rovers Ewood Park when they unveiled a new stretch of road named after him called, Alan Shearer Way.

 After England’s dismal performance in Euro 2016 and the subsequent sacking of Roy Hodgson, Shearer threw his hat into the ring to become the next manager.